-\CIS 2703 SYSTEMS ANALYSIS AND DESIGN
+CIS 2703 SYSTEMS ANALYSIS AND DESIGN

 Introduction to a methodology for the analysis, design, documentation, implementation and evaluation of computer systems.
 Included will be topics in techniques for data gathering, file organization and accessing methods.
-Prerequisites: CIS 1103 or CIS 1113 and three hours of computer applications or programming.
+Prerequisites: CIS 1113 and three hours of computer applications or programming.

-\CIS 2713 SYSTEMS DEVELOPMENT AND IMPLEMENTATION
+CIS 2713 SYSTEMS DEVELOPMENT AND IMPLEMENTATION